Haniibani/Pp2/README.md

 ### Unfixed bugs
 - The timer takes an extra second to start the countdown.
 - pathlenght attribute on rect tag was not allowed in HTML linter.
+- Some specific verisons of firefox seems to produce an error: `TypeError: a.default.detectStore(...) is undefined`.
+However it doesn't effect functionality.

 ## Deployment
 The live version of the project is deployed at GitHub pages.